rjweditor/Dialogue-Enhancer/README.md

 ## **Features**

 - **Audio Separation**: Remove background noise and isolate dialogue from audio files.
-- **Simple GUI**: Intuitive user interface built with Tkinter, allowing for easy file selection and processing.
-- **Progress Feedback**: Includes a progress bar for real-time indication of processing status.
+- **Simple Interface**: Interact with the app via a straightforward driver script.
 - **Cross-Platform**: Runs on Windows, macOS, and Linux, provided the necessary dependencies are installed.

 ## **Technologies Used**